wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 Now if you go and refresh the page and type comments into the console, you can see the comments.

-In the console type in `deleteComment(233, comments)` and that will return the following:
+In the console type in `deleteComment(233, comments)` and that will return the following 👇

 ![](@attachment/Clipboard_2020-04-08-20-46-47.png) 31:40